ascii-boxes/boxes/_posts/2024-03-13-windows-unicode-config.md

    locale" does not matter.
    ![System Locale Dialog]({{ site.baseurl}}/images/windows10-unicode.png){: .img-shad .img-fluid}

-The above is written for Windows 10, but it should be roughly the same on Windows 11.
+The above works for both Windows 10 and Windows 11.

 After that, enjoy fine Unicode display even in a regular CMD shell: